Electric Pressure Cooker Chili

 I have been yearning for Fall since the beginning of September.
 As soon as football starts at the end of August, I get the hankering for cool night and crisp days.
 Aside from the blooming of goldenrods, Fall is my favorite season.
 Fall brings with it friends around a bonfire with a bowl of warm soup, Fall Festivals, Halloween parties and Thanksgiving gatherings with friends and Family.
-Now, if you read my blog regularly, you will know that I am a huge fan of soups and an even bigger fan of my Instant Pot.
+Now, if you read my blog regularly, you will know that I am a huge fan of soups and an even bigger fan of my Electric Pressure Cooker.
 Naturally, I always try to find some way to use it to speed up the process in making my homemade soups and stews.
 Y’all, it hasn’t disappointed me yet!

 I think the thing that I love most about this recipe is the two different kind of beans.
 The Red kidneys have a snappiness that you expect in a good hearty chili while the Pintos give it a smooth creaminess that creates a silky, warm and cozy feeling.
 Now without further ado, here is what you will need.